sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - overview/index.md

-TODO: add 'qa and test' back in OR remove it from the overview
+TODO: remove 'qa resources' from our readme landing page